outsidedav/swift/cloudnative/healthcheck.md

 - A _**readiness**_ probe is used to indicate whether the process can handle requests (is routable).

   Kubernetes doesn't route work to a container with a failing readiness probe.
-A readiness probe should fail if a service hasn't finished initializing, or is otherwise busy, overloaded, or unable to process requests.
+A readiness probe can fail if a service isn't finished initializing, or is otherwise busy, overloaded, or unable to process requests.

 - A _**liveness**_ probe is used to indicate whether the process is to be restarted.

   Kubernetes stops and restarts a container with a failing liveness probe.
 Use liveness probes to clean up processes in an unrecoverable state, for example, if memory is exhausted, or if the container didn't stop properly after an internal process crashed.

 As a note for comparison, Cloud Foundry uses one health endpoint.
 If this check fails, the process is restarted, but if it succeeds, requests are routed to it.
 In this environment, the endpoint minimally succeeds when the process is live.
-An initial delay is configured to defer health checking until the service is finished initializing to avoid restart cycles.
+An initial wait time is configured to defer health checking until the service is finished initializing to avoid restart cycles.

-The following table provides guidance on the responses that readiness, liveness, and singular health endpoints should provide.
+The following table provides guidance on the responses that readiness, liveness, and singular health endpoints can provide.

 | State    | Readiness                   | Liveness                   | Health                    |
 |----------|-----------------------------|----------------------------|---------------------------|